solmazhaddady/DermPath_LLaMA_VLM/README.md

 Due to differences in subtype definitions and multi-label ground truth, results should be interpreted with caution.

 ![Comparison with HistoGPT-M ](results/hgpt_bcc_top1_rownorm.png)

+## Disclaimer

+This model is intended for research purposes only and is not approved for clinical use.